raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 * **Provide an example to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which demonstrate the problem and shows you following the described steps.
 If you use the keyboard while following the steps, record the GIF with the Keybinding Resolver shown.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows.
+You can use [Licecap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows.

 * **If the problem is related to performance or memory**, include a CPU profile capture with your report.

 ### Suggesting Enhancements 💅

-Here we guide you through submitting an enhancement suggestion, including new features and minor improvements to existing functionality.
-If you follow these guidelines you will help maintainers understand your suggestion 📝.
+Here is a guide to explain your idea for a new feature or an idea for a minor improvement.
+If you follow these guidelines you will help maintainers understand your idea better 📝.

 * check if you're using the latest version of Cloudinary plugin and if you can get the desired behavior by changing your plugin's config.

 ### How Do I Submit A Good Enhancement Suggestion? 🧚‍♀️

 Enhancement suggestions are tracked as GitHub issues.
-Create an issue and provide the following information:
+Create a GitHub issue and provide the following information:

-* **Use a clear and descriptive title** for the issue to identify the suggestion.
+* **Use a clear and descriptive title** for the issue to identify your suggestion.
-* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+* **Please describe your idea step-by-step** and write up as many details as you can.
-* **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+* **Write an example to show the steps**.
+Include copy/pasteable snippets which you use in your example, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the current behavior and explain which behavior you expected to see instead** and why.
+* **Write up the current behavior and explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps.
+* **Include screenshots and animated GIFs** to show the steps.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows.
 * **Explain why this enhancement would be useful** to Cloudinary plugin users.
 * **List another Gatsby plugin where this enhancement exists.**
 * **Specify which version of our Cloudinary plugin you're using**.
 You can get the exact version by _ _ _ _ _ _.